FactoDeepLearning/VerticalAttentionOCR/README.md

 ## License

-This whole project is under Licence Cecill-C EXCEPT FOR the file "basic/transforms.py" which is under license MIT.
+This whole project is under Cecill-C license EXCEPT FOR the file "basic/transforms.py" which is under MIT license.